-- The MMU recommends that, if demand response remains in the PJM market, compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
-(Priority: Medium.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, PJM adopt the ISO-NE five-minute metering requirements in order to ensure that dispatchers have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.18 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, demand response event compliance be calculated for each hour and the penalty structure reflect hourly compliance.
-(Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, demand resources whose load drop method is designated as "Other" explicitly record the method of load drop.
+- The MMU recommends that, if demand response remains in the PJM market, load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.
 (Priority: Low.
 First reported 2013.
-Status: Adopted in full, 02, 2014. - The MMU recommends that, if demand response remains in the PJM market, load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.
-(Priority: Low.
-First reported 2013.
 Status: Not adopted.) - The MMU recommends, as a preferred alternative to having PJM demand side programs, that demand response be on the demand side of the markets and that customers be able to avoid capacity and energy charges by not using capacity and energy at their discretion and that customer payments be determined only by metered load.
 (Priority: High.
-New recommendation.
-Status: Not adopted.)
+First reported 2014.
+Status: Not adopted.
+Pending before FERC.)